openshift-online/ocm-support-cli/README.md

 ##### Deleting type independent capabilities

 Use the `capability` subcommand to delete a capability by passing the ID, or provide filter value to search matching capabilities and delete them.
 By default the dry run flag will be enabled.
-Pass `dryRun` flag to actually remove the resource.
+Set `dryRun` flag to false to actually remove the resource.

 The following flags are available for `delete capability`: